emberjs/ember.js/guides/05-validators.md

 just a fancy way of saying that it's a global number that only increases but never decreases.

-Conceptually, a descrete system (which is what Glimmer assumes) can be modeled a series of state transitions.
+Conceptually, a discrete system (which is what Glimmer assumes) can be modeled a series of state transitions.
 The global revision counter is incremented by one every time the system undergoes a state transition.
 In other words, the global revision counter is incremented every time a variable is changed in the